 Your tabletop is a blank canvas.
-Your choice of fabrics, flowers, and candles, and the layering of colors and textures, and adding personal touches all play a part in the delight and ambience that a beautifully designed table brings to any occasion.
+Your choice of fabrics, flowers, and candles, the layering of colors and textures, and adding personal touches all play a part in the delight and ambience that a beautifully designed table brings to any occasion.
 Go as big or as simple as you want.
 It’s one of my favorite elements of entertaining!

 Here are a few easy, creative, and inexpensive fall table decorating ideas that I hope will provide some inspiration to get you started on your tablescape art.

-I find these little berry baskets to be the perfect size to use as multiples as I did on the dining table, or to add just the right festive touch on the dessert or buffet table.
+I find these little berry baskets to be the perfect size to use as multiples, as I did on the dining table, or to add just the right festive touch on the dessert or buffet table.

 Keeping it green and lean

-Keep it simple and natural by adding an LED votive candle to the center of a fresh artichoke and place a single stem of millet and sprig fall foliage on each plate.
+Keep it simple and natural by adding an LED votive candle to the center of a fresh artichoke and place a single stem of millet and a sprig fall foliage on each plate.